Ali Koç: Early life

+Career

 In 1990-1991, he attended the management trainee program of American Express Bank.

 From 1992 to 1994, he was an analyst at Morgan Stanley.

 In 1997, he joined Koç Holding, and held various senior positions within the company.
 From 2006 to 2010, he was the president of corporate communication and information of the family group.

-He was former board member of Süper Lig football club giant Fenerbahçe.
-He served his fourth two-year term as vice-president since Aziz Yıldırım came to power.
-Ali Koç is a Rotarian and a member of the Istanbul Open Sea Yacht Club and New York Yacht Club.
-Ali Koç currently serves on the Board of Directors of Endeavor Turkey, an international non-profit development organization that finds and supports high-impact entrepreneurs in emerging markets.
-He was elected the 37th Fenerbahçe Sports Club president on the third of June 2018, beating former president and candidate Aziz Yildirim with 77.6% of the votes for a three year long term.
+He was a board member of Süper Lig football club Fenerbahçe.
+He had a fourth two-year term as vice-president since Aziz Yıldırım came to power.
+Koç is a Rotarian and a member of the Istanbul Open Sea Yacht Club and New York Yacht Club.
+Koç is on the board of directors of Endeavor Turkey, an international non-profit development organization that seeks to find and support high-impact entrepreneurs in emerging markets.

-In June 2022, he was awarded as Honorary Commander of the Order of the British Empire (CBE), for services to Trade and Investment between Britain and Turkey.
+He was elected the 37th Fenerbahçe president in June 2018, beating former president and candidate Aziz Yıldırım with 77.6% of the votes for a three year long term.
 In June 2022, he was elected as the president of the Turkish Union of Clubs.
+He was awarded as Honorary Commander of the Order of the British Empire (CBE), for services to trade and investment between the UK and Turkey.
+Koç is a member of the Global Advisory Council of Bank of America, the Global Board of Advisors at the Council on Foreign Relations, and the Board of Trustees at Chatham House.

-Private life
+Personal life

-Ali Koç married Nevbahar Demirağ in 2005.
-They have two children.
+Koç married Nevbahar Demirağ in 2005, and they have two children.